 Cal Pallerola was built on top of a huge rock, from which it is possible to gaze at the orchard and the riverside meadows.

-The farmhouse welcomes us with the threshing floor and the old straw loft, converted into a space to rest, lay on the loungers or play table tennis.
-Next to it there is the Rabbit warren: where my grandfather had bred his rabbits, now children goes up and down the cottage, while parents can monitor them from the terrace, all talking on the sofa.
+The farmhouse welcomes us with the threshing floor and the old straw lofts, converted into two spaces: one to rest, lay on the loungers or play table tennis, the other is a complete summer kitchen, with barbecue and a great space to enjoy meals with good views.
+And the “Coniller”, the rabbit warren: where my grandfather had bred his rabbits, now children goes up and down the cottage, while parents can monitor them from the terrace, all talking on the sofa.

 La Verneda, for two or three families, is the solid core of the house, that welcomes us with the large living room with catalan table, and the balcony called “l’eixida”, with the bench where generations have enjoyed hours of conversation or silences contemplating the meadows and the poplar trees.